Geekles007/metchera-incognito/INSTALLATION.md

 ## Step 2: Get the Code

-There are two ways to get the Metchera ID Generator code:
+There are two ways to get the Metchera Incognito code:

 ### Option A: Download the ZIP file